pawanmishra/pawanmishra.github.io/_posts/2016-08-20-postgres-json-part-2.md

 ---
 {% include toc %}

 In the previous [post]({% post_url 2016-08-19-postgres-json-part-1 %}), we looked at functions which help in creation of json structured documents in postgres database.
 We were able to consolidate all of the customer related information in json format & we saved all the records in **customer_agg** table.

+### Functions & Operators
+---
 In this post, we are going to look into general json processing & filtering related functions & operators.

-### json\_agg
+#### json\_agg
 ---
 Currently the **customer_agg** table contains 599 jsonb records.
 One for each customer.
 We can use **json\_agg** function to return all or few records in form of jsonb array.